 People with all sorts of personality types work as accountants.
 For example, do you like meeting people and communicating with clients?
 Then look into the CPA.
 Are you especially detail-oriented and enjoy double-checking information and tracking down errors?
 Then look into auditing positions or even a path as a forensic accountant.
 Or do you prefer to work one-on-one with individuals to help them build a stronger financial future?
 In that case, a career as a personal financial planner might be right for you.
 And although some accountants have a lot of face-to-face time with clients, others don’t.
 So if constant communication with clients isn’t for you, you might do well working in a back office in private accounting.

 In fact, the modern accounting field is becoming more diverse than ever.
 Nowadays, you can even specialize in diverse niches like environmental accounting and information technology.

 A career in accounting can open up job opportunities in related business environments like finance, taxation, and banking.
 Plus, you could find yourself moving up in rank fairly quickly, as long as you network, pursue the right accounting credentials, and take your current position seriously.

-The accounting professional usually has strong salaries, even for entry-level positions.
+The accounting profession usually has strong salaries, even for entry-level positions.
 Plus, if you chose to get your CPA, it’s not unusual to see your salary greatly increase—and maybe even double—within several years.
 Although you’ll work long hours, you could also expect a healthy paycheck.

 Depending on which particular accounting niche you settle on, you could have to commit a considerable amount of time and effort to study.
 For example, most accounting positions require a minimum of a bachelor’s degree.
 Other positions expect candidates to have a master’s degree, however.